 So how should you ski it?

 The obvious way to ski Innsbruck is on a short break.
 No international airport will get you closer to the Alps than Innsbruck airport, and if you book a city-centre hotel, the transfer will take you 15 minutes.
 You can hire ski equipment in the middle of town, too.

-(Bear in mind, however, that when it’s snowing hard or foggy, Innsbruck airport can sometimes close, and you may find yourself being redirected to Munich.
+(Bear in mind, however, that when it’s foggy or snowing hard, Innsbruck airport will sometimes close, and you’ll find yourself being redirected to Munich.
 In this case, there’s always a free bus laid on, but it will lengthen your journey by three or four hours.)